aapico-its/ol3/changelog/upgrade-notes.md

 This option is no longer needed, so it was removed from the API.

+#### Removal of `ol.ENABLE_NAMED_COLORS`

+This change only affects the WebGL renderer and allowed use of named colors for that renderer.
+Note that the default setting was false and that the Canvas and DOM renderers allows named colors regardless.

 ### v3.15.0

 #### Internet Explorer 9 support